This is a comprehensive guide to Google’s Website Builder which was launched in Mid June 2017.

 Pick a Theme

 Google provides a small selection of site themes.
 The theme itself can be changed.
-Settings for the theme (font, font-size, colour scheme) cannot be modified.
+However settings for the theme (font, font-size, colour scheme) cannot be modified.

 The “button” you see in the theme thumbnail is the colour of the button you’ll see over the main cover banner.